Retroflex consonant: Other sounds

 The first three types of sounds above have a convex tongue shape, which gives them an additional secondary articulation of palatalization.
 The last type has a groove running down the center line of the tongue, which gives it a strong hissing quality.
-The retroflex sounds, however, have a flat or concave shape, with no associated palatalization, and no groove running down the tongue.
-The term "retroflex", in fact, literally means "bent back" (concave), although consonants with a flat tongue shape are commonly considered retroflex as well.
+Retroflex sounds have a flat or concave shape, with no associated palatalization, and no groove running down the tongue.
+The term "retroflex" literally means "bent back" (concave), although consonants with a flat tongue shape are also commonly considered retroflex.

 The velar bunched approximant found in northern varieties of Dutch and some varieties of American English is acoustically similar to the retroflex approximant.
 It is articulated with the body of the tongue bunched up at the velum.

 Transcription

 IPA transcription

 In the International Phonetic Alphabet, the symbols for retroflex consonants are typically the same as for the alveolar consonants, but with the addition of a right-facing hook to the bottom of the symbol.

 Retroflex consonants are transcribed in the International Phonetic Alphabet as follows: